 Day 13 - Hraunfossar and Barnafoss - Deildartunguhver

-Your thirteenth day may be the second-to-last of your Icelandic summer holiday, but the adventure is far from over.
+Your 13th day may be the second-to-last of your Icelandic summer holiday, but the adventure is far from over.

-Today, you have the opportunity to explore the rural, idyllic landscapes of the west and potentially embark on a once-in-a-lifetime excursion.
-Of course, you can double-check your itinerary for any hidden gems on and around the Snaefellsnes Peninsula you may want to visit before continuing your journeys, such as the Eldborg crater or Lysuholslaug swimming pool.
+Today, you can explore the rural, idyllic landscapes of the West and embark on a once-in-a-lifetime excursion.
+Of course, you can double-check your itinerary for any hidden gems in and around the Snaefellsnes peninsula.

-Reykholt, for example, is a tiny, picturesque village with a beautiful church and idyllic surroundings.
+Reykholt, for example, is a tiny picturesque village with a beautiful church and peaceful surroundings.
 At its Snorrastofa museum, you can learn how it was also the home of legendary medieval historian Snorri Sturluson.
-Not only was he integral in documenting most of what we know about the Old Norse Gods, but he was heavily involved in all stages of Iceland's tumultuous civil war.
+He was integral in documenting most of what we know about the Old Norse Gods and was heavily involved in all stages of Iceland's tumultuous civil war.

 Borgarnes, meanwhile, was one of Iceland's first settlements.
-It has since bloomed into a stunning coastal town, most famous for its Settlement Centre exhibition.
-Here, guests will be enthralled at the interactive displays documenting how wayward Vikings made this hostile land their home over a millennium ago.
+It has since bloomed into a stunning coastal town famous for its Settlement Center exhibition.
+Here, you'll be enthralled by the interactive displays documenting how wayward Vikings made this hostile land their home over a millennium ago.

 Near this dramatic geothermal area are the twin waterfalls of Barnafoss and Hraunfossar.
-Despite their proximity, the fury and power of Barnafoss' flow, which thunders down a narrow canyon, completely contrasts with the serene trickles of Hraunfossar, which streams placidly through a field of lava.
+Despite their proximity, the fury and power of Barnafoss' flow, which thunders down a narrow canyon, completely contrasts with the serene trickles of Hraunfossar—the latter streams calmly through a field of lava.

-Though there is plenty to sightsee, it is possible to make your final full day in the country even more unforgettable with one of the three tours on offer.
+Though there's plenty to sightsee, it's possible to make your final full day in the country even more unforgettable with one of these three tours.

-On the first of these, you will take a super jeep up the slopes of Langjokull glacier to explore its incredible Ice Tunnel.
-Carved by hand and machine, this is the only construction of its kind in the world that is open to guests.
-The intensities of the blues and whites of the ice and the perfect creation of the corridors and chambers make this a mesmerizing and truly unique experience.
+The first is a super jeep tour up the slopes of Langjokull glacier to explore its incredible Ice Tunnel.
+Carved by hand and machine, it's the only construction of its kind that's open to guests.
+The intensities of the blues and whites of the ice and the perfect creation of the corridors and chambers make this a unique and mesmerizing experience.

-Alternatively, you could organize a tour into the spectacular Vidgelmir lava cave today.
+Alternatively, you can join a tour of the spectacular Vidgelmir lava cave.
 On this expedition, you'll explore a tunnel left over by a dramatic volcanic eruption and stand in awe at the resulting formations and striking colors.
-Not only is this a great way to learn about geology, but also Icelandic folklore.
-These places were long said to be the home of trolls.

-Finally, you could embark on the Into the Volcano tour, taking a lava caving experience and turning it into something that, like the Ice Tunnel, can only be experienced in Iceland.
+Finally, you can join the Into the Volcano tour, a lava-caving experience you can only find in Iceland.
 Using a mining lift, you'll be escorted into the unbelievably vast, kaleidoscopic world inside the magma chamber of a dormant volcano.
-An incredibly rare formation discovered purely by chance, there are few places in the world as memorable as this unbelievable phenomenon.
+An incredibly rare formation discovered purely by chance, it is one of the few places in the world as memorable and phenomenal.

-Once you have witnessed every nook of west Iceland, you'll return to Reykjavik.
-If you still have some energy left after your two-week adventure, make the most of the Midnight Sun to explore the beautiful streets of this cultural capital.
+Once you've witnessed every nook of West Iceland, you'll return to Reykjavik.
+If you still have some energy left, make the most of the midnight sun and explore the beautiful streets of this cultural capital.

 Day 14 - Drop the Car off at the Airport

-The Whales of Iceland exhibit is a fantastic place for the whole family to learn about the world's largest creatures and the country's most dramatic residents.
-Life-size models of every species that frequents these North Atlantic waters, from the humble harbor porpoise to the colossal Blue whale, can be marveled and learned about.
+The Whales of Iceland exhibit is a fantastic place for the whole family to learn about the world's largest creatures.
+You'll see life-size models of every species that frequent these North Atlantic waters, from the humble harbor porpoise to the colossal blue whale.

-At the Icelandic Flyover experience, meanwhile, you'll be strapped into your chair, suspended above an enormous screen, and be provided with one last incredible impression of Iceland's nature as you watch it unfold beneath you.
-Providing the sensation of flying like no other interactive experience, this incredible journey is complete with wind and scent effects for immersive authenticity.
+Meanwhile, at the Icelandic Flyover experience, you'll be strapped into your chair, suspended above an enormous screen, and be given one last incredible impression of Iceland's nature as you watch it unfold beneath you.
+This fantastic journey provides the sensation of flying like no other interactive experience can.
+It's complete with wind and scent effects for an immersive ride.

 What to bring